Postgraduate Subject Descriptions

 Description: Increasing marketplace competitiveness driven by higher productivity levels, product variety proliferation, oversupply, demanding customers and globalisation has ushered in the era of shape-up or get run over.
 End-to-end Supply Chain Management holds the promise of effective response to such a business environment, but only if it is understood and actually applied.
 This subject therefore places particular emphasis on the interfaces between the 'chain' or 'network' of enterprises engaged in moving products, services, and information, from suppliers through intermediaries to end users/consumers.
 The early part of the subject focuses on understanding the concepts and principles of supply chain management.
 Specific supply chain management topics are then reviewed giving emphasis on topics such as customer fulfilment strategies, process thinking, physical flow management, global supply chain design, cost management, alliances and outsourcing and critical supply chain measures.
 Channel relationships between suppliers, manufacturers, and distributors is also reviewed, particularly as leading organisations are now openly embracing more collaborative behaviour for mutual benefit.
 Transformational change in supply chains is studied from two perspectives, i.e., re- alignment inside the supply chain itself; and advanced forms of 'outsourcing'.
 Finally, people management and the building of employee capabilities are considered as well as future supply chain innovation requirements.

-Description: This subject provides students with the fundamental concepts and tools that require understanding the emerging role of business analytics in organizations, and applying business analytics tools to communicate effectively with appropriate professionals to use and interpret analytics models and results for supporting better business decision-making.
+Description: This subject provides students with the fundamental concepts and tools that require understanding the emerging role of business analytics in organisations, and applying business analytics tools to communicate effectively with appropriate professionals to use and interpret analytics models and results for supporting making better business decisions.
 This subject views business analytics as an extensive use of data, statistical and quantitative analysis, exploratory and predictive models, and fact-based management to drive decisions and actions.
-This subject moves beyond basic data generation and manipulation, and develops students’ capability of data modelling techniques that can be used to draw timely and relevant insights from a range of different forms of data.
+This subject moves beyond basic data generation and manipulation, and develops student's capability of data modelling techniques that can be used to draw timely and relevant insights from a range of different forms of data.

 Description: This subject focuses on the quantitative techniques available to managers in problem solving and decision making in businesses.
 The subject aims to develop in students the skills necessary for data analysis, model building and analysis for business decision-making.
 To this end the subject covers areas such as decision making under certainty and uncertainty, linear programming, transportation and transhipment techniques, project scheduling with certainty and uncertainty, waiting line models, goal programming, Analytic Hierarchy Process and simulations.
 In this subject, the emphasis is given on the analysis and interpretation of the results provided by the models.